 - Secure the bulb with the clips and then twist the plate back onto the fixture.

-This faceplate is probably the trickiest type to replace and it is normally found in bathroom downlights.
+This faceplate is probably the trickiest kind to replace, and it is normally found in bathroom downlights.
 It would be best to detach the plate from the ceiling using an object like a small flat-head screwdriver.

 Carefully insert the screwdriver into the gap between the plate and the ceiling, then apply gentle pressure to relieve the fitting.
 Next, detach the bulb by unclipping it from the fixture.

 You can then insert your new LED bulb by attaching it to the fixture and securing it with the clips.
 Then reattach the faceplate in the same way you removed it.

 How many downlights you will need is dependent on your personal preference, first and foremost.
 In addition, you need to assess how large the room is as well as what the purpose of the room is.

 Also, the functionality of the lights is important, whether they will be used to complement the décor, as ambient light or for utility purposes.
 These considerations will determine the bulbs’ wattage, colour and temperature.

 The size of the room in terms of the ceiling height and the height of the lighting fixtures are also things that you need to consider.
 The reason for this is that they will affect the impact this fixture will have on the room(s).

 Although, you can figure out how many lights you require with the below calculation: